Artist Support Grant

 Am I Eligible?

 ASG is intended to support a broad range of talented artists in the genres of visual arts, performing arts, literary arts, music composition, choreography and interdisciplinary arts.
-Eligible candidates may be either emerging or established artists.
+Eligible candidates may be either an emerging or established artist.

-• Individuals & Artist Collectives — Both individual artists and small, unincorporated groups of collaborating artists are eligible to apply.
+• Individuals & Artist Collectives — An Individual artist and small, unincorporated groups of collaborating artists are eligible to apply.

-• Age — Artists must be at least 18 years old.
+• Age — Artist must be at least 18 years old.

 • Prior Winners — Artists who received this grant must wait at least two (2) years after the award year before becoming eligible to reapply.

-• Multiple Awards — Artists who are sole proprietors of organizations that have already received funding for from the NC Arts Council for 2022-23 or 2023-34 may not apply.
+• Multiple Awards — Artists who are sole proprietors of organizations that have already received funding for from the NC Arts Council in the last two (2) years may not apply.

 • Conflict of Interest — Current board & staff members of the regional partner organizations and their family members are not eligible to apply.

 • Student Status — This grant is intended for adult, non-student artists.
 Artists enrolled full-time in undergraduate or associate degree programs may not apply.
-Artists in certificate programs are generally eligible.
+Artists in certificate programs may be eligible.
 Artists pursuing graduate degrees in subjects other than their art form may be eligible if they meet the other criteria.
 Contact ACMC with other questions and special circumstances.

 What projects are fundable?

-• Completion/Presentation of a New Work — Cost of resources necessary to complete or present a significant new work (e.g., purchasing art supplies or equipment–digital may qualify, or space rental)
+• Completion/Presentation of a New Work — Cost of resources necessary to complete or present a significant new work (e.g., purchasing art supplies, equipment, or space rental)

-• Career Promotion — Projects aimed at advertising artist’s work and/or demonstrating their skill level (e.g., websites, portfolios, audio-visual documentation, & online presentation)
+• Career Promotion — Projects advertising artist’s work and/or demonstrating their skill level (e.g., websites, portfolios, audio-visual documentation, & online presentation)

-• Training — Costs to attend a class or workshop (in-person or virtual) aimed at either enhancing the artist’s skill level or professional development (e.g., a master class or workshop taught by acknowledged authority in the applicant artist’s medium)
+• Training — Costs to attend a class or workshop (in-person or virtual) for enhancing the artist’s skill level or for professional development (e.g., master class or workshop taught by acknowledged authority in the applicant artist’s medium)

-• Travel — Costs of transportation and lodging for training, professional conferences, or research as allowed or possible while adhering to social distancing guidelines
+• Travel — Costs of transportation & lodging for training, professional conferences, or research

 • Services — Rental of equipment or facilities for presentation of a new work, recording studio space, etc.

-• Supplies — Purchase of supplies and materials necessary for the completion or production of a new work deemed by the artist to be an essential work in his/her career.
+• Supplies — Cost of supplies & materials necessary for the completion or production of a new work deemed by the artist to be an essential work in his/her career.

-• Artist Fee — Up to 50% may be used for costs of labor, which equals the time that one spends on a project.
+• Artist Fee — Up to 50% of the grant amount may be used for costs of labor, which equals the time that one spends on a project.
 (Two ways to show a reasonable artist fee is by the hour and/or by the month)

 • Scholarships and/or tuition for undergraduate or graduate level education